kedro-org/kedro/docs/source/get_started/install.md

 #### Create a new Python virtual environment using `conda`

-To create a new virtual environment, called `kedro-environment` using `conda`.
-In this example, we use Python 3.10, but you can opt for a different version if you need it for your particular project.:
+To create a new virtual environment called `kedro-environment` using `conda`:

 ```bash
 conda create --name kedro-environment python=3.10 -y
 ```

+In this example, we use Python 3.10, but you can opt for a different version if you need it for your particular project.

 To activate the new environment: